Asian Journal of Occupational Therapy

 6) Figures and Photographs

-If authors are submitting the photographs of patients, see “Informed Consent” under the “Ethical Considerations” for more information.
+If authors are submitting photographs of patients, see the ‘Informed Consent’ section under ‘Ethical Considerations’ for more information.

 7) Tables

-Tables in an editable format (Microsoft Word or Excel), and not as images should be submitted as a separate file.
+TEach table must be provided as a separate file in an editable format (Microsoft Word or Excel), and must not be submitted as an image.
 Tables should not be embedded in the manuscript.
-Number tables in order in Arabic numerals and list in the order corresponding to the reference cited in the text.
+Number the tables in the order that they are cited in the text.
 Titles should be brief and complete.
-Each table must provide an appropriate brief explanatory caption /legend which is comprehensible enough without referring to the text.
-They should be kept as simple as possible and as a graphical representation.
-Information other than the definition of the data should be presented as footnotes.
+Each table must provide an appropriate brief explanatory caption/legend that is comprehensible enough without referring to the text.
+The caption/legend may contain definitions of terms used within the table, but additional information should be presented in a footnote.
+Tables should be kept as simple as possible.

 8) Product Names